What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 Customer obsession over competitor focus.
 "If you're competitor-focused, you have to wait until there is a competitor doing something.
 Being customer-focused allows you to be more pioneering."

 High-velocity decisions.
 "Most decisions should probably be made with around 70% of the information you wish you had."
+Waiting for 90% certainty means you're too slow.

 One-way vs. two-way doors.
-Most decisions are reversible—make them fast and move on.
+Most decisions are reversible.
+Make them fast and move on.
 Only the truly consequential ones require deliberation.

 How Bezos Makes Decisions